totvslabs/mobile-challenge/README.md

 * Ability to write clear documentation

 # Design

-In order to help you with the coding challenge we are providing a design mockup for you here: https://invis.io/6FOV7LXGY2B
+In order to help you with the coding challenge we are providing the design on invision for you as a guide: https://invis.io/6FOV7LXGY2B